ghoshs/counqer_v1/README.md

 3. Run `get_sub_obj_types.py`

 ### Classifier dataset creation
-Collect data from different sources to create a single feature file of all predicates in the folder `./feature_file`.
+`./pred_property_p_50` has the predicate property files of all KBs with predicate frequency >= 50.
+Next, we collect data from different sources to create a unified feature file of all predicates (`predicates_p_50.csv`) and the labelled predicates (`labelled_data_counting.csv`, `labelled_data_enumerating.csv`) in the folder `./feature_file` using the script `./create_feature_file.R`.

+### Classifier training

 ### Demo

-The demo is developed in Python using Flask webframework.
+The demo is developed in Python using Flask webframework and run on an Apache webserver.
 The site is under contruction and may not exhibit full functionalites of the system.